jjloomis/wordpress-adding-content-to-a-news-site/working-with-media/adding-a-pdf-to-a-post.md

 # Adding a PDF to a Post

+**Note**: Before uploading your PDF, give it a relevant name following JAMS file and folder naming conventions.

 1. In the Visual editor, position the cursor where you would like the PDF to appear.
 2. Click the **Add Media** button.
 3. In the Insert Media window, make sure the Upload Files tab is selected.